silentorb/marloth-story/books/fairytale/part3.md

 going anywhere unless I say so, and I don't appear to be in the saying mood."

 James was nonplussed.
+"I am *going* to rescue Adelle," he said, "Nothing you do will stop me."
+The crowd was amazed but the Judge was unflinching.
-"I am *going* to rescue Adelle," he said, "and anyone who gets in my way will either wish they were dead, or wish they were still alive."
-The audience gasped.
-The subject was definitely suggesting violent tendencies.
-The Judge, however, looked as calm as James.
-He leaned over the edge of the podium and examined him coolly.
+He leaned over the edge of the podium and examined James coolly.
-Men began to enter through the two doorways and cut off any possible exits.
+Men began to enter through the two doorways to cut off any possible exits.

 "Will you now?
 And all because of a girl?"